dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/hybrid/agents/kubernetes.md

 The `server_k8s_config` section sets resources for the code location servers, which is where schedule and sensor evaluations occur.

-The `runs_k8s_config` section sets resources for the individual runs.
+The `runs_k8s_config` section sets resources for the individual run.

 Requests are used by Kubernetes to determine which node to place a pod on, and limits are a strict upper bound on how many resources a pod can use while running.
-We recommend using limits in most cases.
+We recommend using both in most cases.

 The units for CPU and memory resources are described [in this document](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes).